 Embedded in a neural-semi-symbolic framework, the proposed \ac{alans} learner improves on systematic generalization by a large margin.
 With an algebra-aware design, the model is considerably stable across different principles of systematic generalization.
 The algebraic representation learned in relations of either a constituent or a recursive composition naturally supports productivity and localism, while semi-symbolic inner optimization further allows various instances of an operator type to be induced from the algebraic representation and boosts systematicity.
 The importance of the algebraic representation is made more significant in the ablation study: \ac{alans}-Ind, with algebraic representation replaced by independent encodings and the algebraic isomorphism broken, shows inferior performance.
-We also examine the model's performance under perfect perception (denoted as \ac{alans}-GT) to see how the proposed algebraic reasoning module works: the gap from perfection indicates space for improvement for the inductive reasoning part of the model.
+We also examine the performance of the learner with perfect visual annotations (denoted as \ac{alans}-V) to see how the proposed algebraic reasoning module works: the gap despite of accurate perception indicates space for improvement for the inductive reasoning part of the model.
 In the next section, we further show that the neuro-semi-symbolic decomposition in \ac{alans}'s design enables diagnostic tests into its jointly learned perception module and reasoning module.
-This design is in start contrast to black-box models.
+This design is in stark contrast to black-box models.